 "It is not unusual for Asian families to hold safe deposit boxes in their local branch of their chosen bank"

 If you go to any household of South Asian roots, there is sure to be some form of decoration that has gold involved, or at the very least a gold effect.
+But is the perception of gold changing within the Asian communities?

-And what about the amount of jewellery that Asians tend to wear about their person?
+And what about the amount of jewellery that Asians tend to wear on their person?
 Men keen to show off their status are more than happy to wear gold watches, gold chains or even gold rings.
 The bigger the clock faces, or thicker the chain, the better.

 As for the ladies, they usually have a veritable treasure trove of gems and jewels stashed away in their trinket boxes, or hidden away in the back of their wardrobes, all set of course, in their favourite metal; gold.